How to Stay Safe From Electricity During a Flood

 You’re also encouraged to test GFCIs once a month to make sure they are working as they should.
 You can also use weather-resistant receptacles outdoor to protect your outlets from floodwaters.

 Power Lines: Flooding is more dangerous when it occurs near large power sources.
 So you should stay at least 10 feet away from power lines if possible.
 If you’re dealing with a downed power line, stay away and contact the electric utility.
+Electricity During a Flood can be extremely dangerous and life-threatening!

 Trim tree branches around your power lines.
 Doing so will help prevent them from falling and damaging the wiring.

 Note: You need to take care when trimming trees near a power line.
 A stray branch can send a deadly shock down the trunk.
 If you’re not sure how to handle this, you can have a professional take care of things on your behalf.
+Electricity During a Flood can be dangerous but now you know what to look out for!

 If you enjoyed this read, check out our friends over at Bowden’s Carpet Cleaning for more reading